leminhyen2/Visual-Novel-OCR/README.md

 https://www.youtube.com/watch?v=AdLwcU03230

 For Mac users:
-If you want to use this program, navigate to V2.0 branch
+If you want to use this program, navigate to V2.0 branch and follow the instructions

 ### Requirements:
 - User Interface: